-Meet the Towhees: The Birds Scratching Up a Storm in your Backyard
+Meet the Towhee Birds Scratching up a Storm

 Look down!
 That noise under your shrubs is a shy, ground-feeding towhee in search of its next meal.

 When dry leaves rustle beneath your shrubs, you may think it’s a fidgety squirrel at first, but look closer.
 If you hear an odd, sharp call through the noise, a towhee may be responsible for the racket.
 Crouch down low and peer through the dense branches to catch a glimpse of this secretive visitor.